ecgResearch/HeartBert/README.md

 <div style="text-align: justify">

 To prepare the ECG data, we resampled all signals to 360 Hz and normalized them to a range of [0, 1].
-We adopted a quantization approach, namely Lloyd-Max with a discretization factor of 100, to convert ECG signals into text.
+We adopted a quantization approach, namely Lloyd-Max with a quantization level set at 100, to convert ECG signals into text.
 Additionally, we windowed signals with a maximum window size of 4000 for efficient processing.

 </div>